 Currency: Argentine peso.
 Visitors can exchange money at hotels, banks or, more conveniently, while shopping.
 ATMs are available and major credit cards are widely accepted.

 Visitors will find in Buenos Aires more fashionable shops and top-end boutiques than anyone can visit.
 Strolling down the elegant pedestrian mall of Calle Florida and Avenida Santa Fe you will experience a sampling of the finest crafts and luxury goods, from silver filigree to exquisite furs and leathers…and don’t forget to pick up some gaucho souvenirs.
-Art aficionados will love the wonderful flea market in San Telmo, the oldest part of the city, where you can pick up French porcelain, Italian marble … and collectable tango records.
+Art aficionados will love the wonderful flea market in San Telmo, the oldest part of the city, where you can pick up French porcelain, Italian marble … and collectible tango records.
 (Open every weekend)

 Food and Drink